wombelix/dominik-wombacher-cc/content/posts/2024/suse-hack-week-2025-day-1_en.rst

-Then I checked the error message and stack trace once more, the mock patch that injects a lambda function as override for :code:`_maybe_wait` seem to cause the issues, a detail I didn't noticed before:
+Then I checked the error message and stack trace once more, the mock patch that injects a lambda function as override for :code:`_maybe_wait` seem to cause the issues, a detail I didn't notice before:

 .. code::